KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: Validation against simulations

 The redshift calibration itself uses the following photometric bin boundaries: $[0.1,\, 0.42,\, 0.58,\, 0.71,\, 0.9,\, 1.14,\, 2)$, adding a sixth tomographic bin in KiDS-Legacy compared to KiDS-1000 (see \Cref{sec:kids_legacy_definition}) By applying this binning scheme to the mock catalogues, we obtain the redshift distributions discussed above from the SOM, mapping the observed photometric redshifts to spectroscopic redshifts based on a reference spectroscopic sample \citep{wright_photometric_2020,hildebrandt_kids-1000_2021}.

 Having set up the forward simulations, the two-point correlation functions $\xi_\pm$ are measured on each realisation using \mysc{TreeCorr} \citep{jarvis_skewness_2004}, following the same implementation described in \citet{giblin_kids-1000_2020, joachimi_kids-1000_2021}.
-Initially, $\xi_\pm$ are measured in the north and south separately using 300 logarithmically-spaced bins in $\theta\in[0.5,\,300]\;\mathrm{arcmin}$.
-The estimated correlation functions, $\hat{\xi}_\pm$ are then combined as a weighted mean:
+Initially, $\xi_\pm$ are measured in the north and south separately using 300 logarithmically spaced bins in $\theta\in[0.5,\,300]\;\mathrm{arcmin}$.
+The estimated correlation functions, $\hat{\xi}_\pm$ are then combined as a weighted mean,

 with the weighted galaxy pairs and measured correlation functions in tomographic bins $i$ and $j$ in the north (N) and south (S) fields respectively.
-Lastly, the finely binned correlation functions are then re-binned into the final nine logarithmically-spaced $\theta$ bins covering the same range.
+Lastly, the finely binned correlation functions are then re-binned into the final nine logarithmically spaced $\theta$ bins covering the same range.

 In \citet{joachimi_kids-1000_2021}, three kinds of mocks, \textit{Buceros, Cygnus} and \textit{Egretta}, with increasing complexity were distinguished. \textit{Buceros} is an idealised survey with a simple rectangular footprint and a homogeneous number density which serves as a baseline check of the covariance modelling, which was already found to agree within a few per cent with the analytical covariance \citep{joachimi_kids-1000_2021}.
 Given the agreement of the \mysc{OneCovariance} with the KiDS-1000 covariance matrix, see \Cref{fig:comparison_to_previous_studies}, this mock as such is not considered.
 In case of \textit{Cygnus}, we mask the simulations according to a realistic KiDS-Legacy-like mask.
 However, the survey is kept homogenous in $n_\mathrm{eff}$ and $\sigma_\epsilon$.
 In particular, the intrinsic ellipticities are sampled from a Gaussian distribution with fixed $\sigma_\epsilon$ and zero mean for each tomographic bin.
 In the most complex mock, \textit{Egretta}, the homogeneity and isotropy assumption in $n(z)$, $n_\mathrm{eff}$ and $\sigma_\epsilon$ are dropped, and they are sampled from realisations in the $w_\mathrm{TG}$ maps.
 Therefore, \textit{Egretta} is a realistic representation of the real KiDS-Legacy-like catalogue, including all systematics discussed before.
 It will therefore be used as the benchmark for the analytical covariance matrix.
 For more details on the simulations, we refer the reader to \citet{joachimi_kids-1000_2021}.